QutEcoacoustics/research-blog/research/CongressKeynote/Congress-Keynote.md

 Here we see how much additional acoustic structure can be seen in a false-colour spectrogram.
 Each of the three spectrograms is of the same 24-hour recording made in open eucalypt woodland at the [Samford Ecological Research Facility](https://www.qut.edu.au/institute-for-future-environments/facilities/samford-ecological-research-facility) on the outskirts of Brisbane city.
 (This is the same recording from which the four hours of the previous slide were extracted.)

 Each spectrogram starts at midnight and finishes the following midnight.
 Midday is in the centre.
 The top spectrogram is the one produced by Audacity.
-The middle spectrogram is the false-colour one produced by assigning the ACI, H(t) and CVR indices to the RGB channels respectively.
+The middle, false-colour spectrogram is produced by assigning the ACI, H(t) and CVR indices to the RGB channels respectively.
 The basic structure of the forest soundscape is easily interpreted.
 The morning chorus is clearly visible at 4:45am.
-It tends towards white in colour because all indices have high values.
-The onset of evening is indicated by the appearnace of acoustic tracks due to insects.
+It tends towards white in colour where all indices have high values.
+The onset of evening is indicated by the appearance of acoustic tracks due to insects.
 But clearly there are many other events.
 The colours of acoustic events in the spectrogram depend both on the three indices used and on the characteristic distribution of acoustic energy in the animal call(s) that contribute to the event.
 With some experience you begin to recognise the different sounds of interest.

 For convenience, we refer to these spectrograms as long-duration, false-colour spectrograms or LDFC spectrograms.

 Different combinations of indices give different views of the soundscape.
-Note how less acoustic structure is visible in the bottom spectrogram because two of the three indices are correlated.
-So here is an important point - the three indices used to construct an LDFC spectrogram should be minimally correlated.
-(For more detail see previous tutorials and publications.)
+Note how less acoustic structure is visible in the bottom spectrogram because two of the three indices (POW and EVN) are correlated.
+Since these indices are assigned to the green and blue channels respectively, there is a uniformity of cyan colour representing daytime acoustic activity.

+**Important conclusion:** the three indices used to construct an LDFC spectrogram should be minimally correlated.
+For more detail see previous tutorials and publications.

 ---